aaronamoso/Finance-Splitter/LearningPath.md

 9. I finally got the registration and login to work.
 It is now showing data on MongoDB.
 Exciting stuff.
 Things I learned.
     - ensure that the name attribute on html is present... in other words, the backend looks for these attributes.
 More like a bridge for the FE to BE.

+10. January 4, currently doing wireframe for how API is being handled for private vs public or with or without an account.
+I learned that I can bridge using the public API to send over to my private.
+Think of it as adding items to cart.
+Using public API for "products", (which this can be accessed without an account).